 How To Grow A Garden In Winter

-Usually, during the winter fresh local food options become severely limited, especially if (like us) you’re based up North.
-Don’t get us wrong; we love pumpkins, potatoes, and other root vegetables, but after a while we find ourselves craving something green!
+Usually, during the winter, fresh local food options become pretty limited, especially if you're based up north like us.
+Don’t get us wrong—we love pumpkins, potatoes, and other root veggies, but sometimes you just crave something green!

-The good news is that with the right equipment and a little bit of know-how, it’s now easier than ever to grow your own fresh healthy food right at home.
-Not only will it be more nutrient-dense than the stuff you buy from the supermarket (which has likely traveled thousands of miles to get to you) but it’s also going to taste a million times better.
+The good news?
+With the right equipment and a bit of know-how, it’s easier than ever to grow your own fresh, healthy food right at home.
+Not only will your homegrown produce be more nutrient-dense than store-bought (which has often traveled thousands of miles to get to you), but it’s also going to taste so much better.

-Unless you’re incredibly lucky, growing in winter is going to require supplemental light.
-This is a subject we’ve spent a LOT of time on.
-We have an entire YouTube playlist dedicated to it, as well as several other blogs – this one being a good place to start.
+Unless you're incredibly lucky, growing in winter is going to require some supplemental light.
+This is something we’ve spent a lot of time on.
+We have an entire YouTube playlist dedicated to it, and several blogs, like this one, to help you get started.

-With lower temperatures and less light, your plants are going to grow quicker.
-That means they’re also going to consume less nutrients or food.
-If you’re supplementing your indoor garden during the winter with any type of nutrients during the winter, then it’s probably a good idea to ease off a little until the spring.
+With lower temperatures and less light, your plants will grow more slowly and consume fewer nutrients.
+If you’re supplementing your indoor garden with nutrients during winter, consider easing off a bit until spring arrives.

-Plants are sensitive to moisture in 2 areas; above and below the surface.
-Be mindful of the humidity in your home over winter, especially if you use a type of climate control at home that produces dry heat (which many do).
-If your winter heating is also removing moisture from the air, you may want to look at trying to enclose your garden partially or trying to create a micro-climate for it using a humidifier (yes, another affiliate link).
+Plants are sensitive to moisture both above and below the surface.
+Pay attention to the humidity in your home, especially if your heating system produces dry heat (as many do).
+If your winter heating removes moisture from the air, consider enclosing your garden or using a humidifier to create a micro-climate for your plants.

 We check comments daily, so feel free to leave yours below!